sylefeb/Silice/projects/ice-v/README.md

 # The Ice-V: a simple, compact RISC-V RV32I implementation in Silice

-**TL;DR** A small CPU that can come in handy, a detailed code walkthrough, a good place to start learning about both Silice and RISC-V.
+**TL;DR** A small CPU design that can come in handy, a detailed code walkthrough, a good place to start learning about both Silice and RISC-V.

 ## What is this?

-The Ice-V is a processor that implements the simplest [RISC-V RV32I specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).
-It is simple and compact (~ 170 lines without comments), yet demonstrates many features of Silice and can be useful in simple designs.
-It is specialized to execute code from BRAM, where the code is baked into the BRAM upon synthesis (can be a boot loader then loading from other sources).
+The Ice-V is a processor that implements the [RISC-V RV32I specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).
+It is simple and compact (~170 lines without comments), demonstrates many features of Silice and can be a good companion in projects.
+It is specialized to execute code from BRAM, where the code is baked into the BRAM upon synthesis (can be a boot loader later loading from other sources).

 It is easily hackable and would be quite easy to extend to boot from SPI, execute code from a RAM, and connect to various peripherals.
 The example drives LEDs and an external SPI screen.

-The version here runs out of the box on the IceStick ice40 1HK.
+The version here runs out of the box on the IceStick ice40 1HK, and can adapted to other boards with minimum effort.

 ## Features
 - implements the RV32I specifications
+- runs code compiled with gcc RISC-V (build scripts included)
 - executes instructions in 3 cycles, load/store in 4
-- less than 1K LUTs with SPI-screen controller
+- less than 1K LUTs
 - validates at around 70 Mz on the IceStick
 - < 300 lines of commented code (~ 170 without comments)
 - 1 bit per cycle shifter